My kids: drop backpack in center of hallway, proceed to fridge, what even is a homework

 Once my wheels were turning (my husband LOVES it when that happens*), I realized that the corner between my kitchen and family room was four feet of empty, wasted space.

 *he does not love it

-I sketched out a design with graph paper and *mumbles under breath* PowerPoint, taking into account my number of offspring and that stupid outlet.
-(Whoever thought those bin shelves would be [a] useful or [b] attractive was incorrect.)
+I measured the space, and sketched out a design with graph paper and *mumbles under breath* PowerPoint, taking into account that daggum outlet.
+(Whoever thought these cube shelves would be [a] useful for backpacks or [b] attractive after said use was incorrect.)
 (That’s me, I was incorrect.)